idrassi/DirHash/README.md

 If `-nologo` is specified, don't display the copyright message and version number on startup.

 DirHash can also be configured using a configuration file called DirHash.ini and which must be on the same folder as DirHash.exe.
-When `Sum=True` is specified in DirHash.ini, it will have an effect only if "-verify" is not specified in the command line.
+When `Sum=True` is specified in DirHash.ini, it will have an effect only if `-verify` is not specified in the command line.
 An example of DirHash.ini is shown below:

 ```
 [Defaults]
 Hash=Blake3
 Sum=True
+SumRelativePath=True
 Threads=True
 Quiet=False
 Nologo=True